Click here for the full PDF version with screenshots.

 Duo has a self-enrollment process that will prompt you to enroll once necessary.

-- When you access a system that requires two-factor authentication, you will be promoted to enroll.
-The current systems requiring Duo are Cardinal Mail, Self Service, Box, Softdocs Etrieve, Colleague, RDG, and VPN.
+1. When you access a system that requires two-factor authentication, you will be promoted to enroll.
+The current systems requiring Duo are MyNIC, Canvas, Cardinal Mail, Self Service, Box, Softdocs Etrieve, Colleague, RDG, and VPN.
 You will only be prompted when you are offsite, except when using RDG.
 Duo is required when using RDG for onsite and offsite connections.
 When using RDG from offsite, you will receive an automatic push notification for your RDG connection and a second Duo prompt, with a splash screen, to authenticate to your remote device.
+Click Next.

-- Enter your 10-digit phone number.
+4. Enter your 10-digit phone number.
+Click Continue.
 You will be asked to verify the number you entered is correct after it is entered.
-Click Continue.
+Note: Click I have a tablet if you wish to enroll a tablet.

-- Install the Duo Mobile app on your phone or tablet that you are enrolling.
-Once installed, scroll down and click I have Duo Mobile.
+5. Install the Duo Mobile app on your phone or tablet that you are enrolling.
+Once installed, scroll down and click Next.

-- The next screen will include a QR Code to scan.
+6. The next screen will include a QR Code to scan.
 Open the Duo Mobile app on your phone and click the + icon in the upper right-hand corner.
 Duo Mobile will ask for permission to access your camera.
 Click Allow or OK and scan the QR code.
-Once complete, click Continue.

 Send Push